 This survey template will help you do that and much more!

-Product-Market Fit Follow-up Questions
+Use Product Market Fit Follow-up Survey Questions

 Apart from the simple, closed-ended product-market fit question, you can also decide to dig a little deeper into your customers’ motives.